Bitcoin price drops along with Ethereum, Cardano and XRP as China orders fresh crypto clampdown

-Cryptocurrency prices are already falling and feared to crash in the wake of an announcement by the Chinese central bank, the People’s Bank of China (PBOC), which represented a continuation of the country’s clamp down on crypto operations.
+Cryptocurrency prices are already falling and feared to crash in the wake of an announcement by the Chinese central bank, the PBOC, which represented a continuation of the country’s clamp down on crypto operations.

 After opening in the green on Friday, Bitcoin prices have now begun to tumble – with the major coin leading a downward turn for Ethereum, XRP, Cardano and more cryptocurrencies.